The Tag class turned out to be something of a beast, partly because

 later if I could ever escape the analysis paralysis I was encountering about the

 different approaches.
-I ended up with a Tag.__init__
+I ended up with a Tag.__init__ looking like

 this: